 I know, your thinking – how the heck did you become a Navy SEAL with asthma?
 You can’t even get a contract or a dive physical with asthma.
 You will be immediately disqualified (DQ) – there is no way around it.
 What they (US Navy) don’t know will not hurt them.
 Lets leave it at that.

-I moved out to California at the age of 19 (1982) and immediately noticed a difference with the drier air, which meant less mold, less rain and less pollen (they have less trees, especially pines).
+I moved out to California at the age of 19 (1982) and noticed a difference with the drier air, which meant less mold, less rain and less pollen (they have less trees, especially pines).
+But I still had asthma attacks and worked to overcome them.

 I worked out harder and harder with weights and built up my resistance and stamina.